Rosneft moves closer to TNK-BP deal with EU clearance

-BRUSSELS Russian oil producer Rosneft (ROSN.MM) moved closer to finalising its 36 billion pounds takeover of TNK-BP <TNBP.MM after winning EU regulatory approval for one of the biggest deals in the sector.
+BRUSSELS Russian oil producer Rosneft (ROSN.MM) moved closer to finalizing its $55 billion takeover of TNK-BP <TNBP.MM after winning EU regulatory approval for one of the biggest deals in the sector.

 State-owned Rosneft is buying TNK-BP from private Russian group AAR and British oil company BP (BP.L) in two separate deals that will help it leapfrog world No. 1 Exxon Mobil (XOM.N).